SalishSeaCast/SOG-forcing/wind/README.txt

 data from 2001 to April 2006.
 The SH_historic.dat is the data from SH.dat but formatted to be like SHcompRot.dat.
 SH_historic.dat was shifted by 8 hrs, so I shifted it back to fit the SHcompRotFmt.dat time.

+		  Megan's Aug - 2009 notes

+The rI_Winds.txt file contains wind data for Rivers Inlet.
+This data was derived using a formala in pH_windFormula.f90.
+Using wind data from Port Hardy, we determined a formula to calculate whether the wind would be going up or down channeel in rivers Inlet.
+DF02 is located in a part of Rivers inlet that runs due north/south and the larger winds tend to be channeled either up or down channel.
+Running matlab code windComparison_laska.m shows wind direction/speed comparisonsof port hardy and laska (Mike's Weather station).

 # end of file